MoliaChen/SRNet/README.md

 ## Usage
 **Step1**

 We train and evaluate the model with PCM method proposed in our paper.
-Hence, before training or evalution, we have to convert the data from original csi matrix to the format introduced in PCM.
+Hence, before training or evalution, we have to convert the data from original csi matrix to the format introduced by PCM method.

+The operation is written in matlab files and stored in "generate_pcm_data" folder.
+Before running matlab codes, you should modify the path for loading input data.
+And the original csi data is referred in https://github.com/sydney222/Python_CsiNet .

-The corresponding matlab files are in "generate_pcm_data" folder.
-The conversion can also be implemented by Python.
+Noted that the above conversion can also be implemented in Python.

 **Step2**
 ```